• Skip to primary navigation

 However, sales tax is not levied on fruit juices, vegetable juices, and other beverages, be they liquid or frozen, including all beverages made up of fruit or vegetable juice and concentrates, powders, or other bases for such beverages, and noncarbonated and noneffervescent bottled water meant for human consumption, irrespective of the delivery method.

-Are Meals Taxable In California?
+Are Meals Taxable in California?

 There is a Tax Guide for restaurant owners in California.
 The sales of food and beverages for consumption at your business place are taxable at the combined state and local sales tax rate, except for cold food products like old sandwiches, milkshakes, smoothies, ice cream, and cold salads sold to-go.
 On the other hand, heated food is taxable whether or not it is sold to-go or for consumption at your restaurant.